Hi |

 Binding - Band or strip sewn over a carpet edge to protect, strengthen or decorate it.

-Blend - Carpets composed of more than one kind of fiber.
+Blend - Carpets composed of more than one kind of fibre.

 Border Rug - A rug with one or more outside borders of one carpet style and an inside area of another carpet type.